vuejs/docs/src/guide/reusability/custom-directives.md

   - `oldValue`: The previous value, only available in `beforeUpdate` and `updated`.
 It is available whether or not the value has changed.
   - `arg`: The argument passed to the directive, if any.
 For example in `v-my-directive:foo`, the arg would be `"foo"`.
   - `modifiers`: An object containing modifiers, if any.
 For example in `v-my-directive.foo.bar`, the modifiers object would be `{ foo: true, bar: true }`.
-  - `instance`: The instance of the component where directive is used.
+  - `instance`: The instance of the component where the directive is used.
   - `dir`: the directive definition object.

 - `vnode`: the underlying VNode representing the bound element.
 - `prevNode`: the VNode representing the bound element from the previous render.
 Only available in the `beforeUpdate` and `updated` hooks.

-As an example, the following directive usage:
+As an example, consider the following directive usage:

 ```vue-html
 <div v-example:foo.bar="baz">